 The purpose of the Natural Science major it to give the student a broad background in the natural sciences, while still allowing the coverage of one field in some depth, both for the subject matter and problem solving methods.
 Completion of the core requirements and the "secondary certification additions" will prepare those who are planning to teach in secondary schools.
-Completion of the core methods plus the professional science concentration will prepare students to enter most graduate programs in interdisciplinary biology.
+Completion of the core curriculum plus the professional science concentration will prepare students to enter most graduate programs in interdisciplinary biology.
 Those with other career or postgraduate goals should confer with an advisor about additional core work.

-BI 114 General Biology
+Core umicu IUIII

+BI 115 Human Biology4 cr.

 BI 225 Botany

 BI 306 Biological Literature (3 cr.)

 - OR

 CH 306 Chemical Bibliography (3 cr.)

 CH 107 Introduction to Chemistry I 3 cr.

 CH 107L Introduction to Chemistry I Laboratory 1 cr.

 CH 108 Introduction to Chemistry II 3 cr.

 CH 108L Introduction to Chemistry II Laboratory 1 cr.

 MA 210 Calculus & Analytic Geometry I 3 cr.

 MA 211 Calculus & Analytic Geometry II 3 cr.

-NS 401 Natural Science Colloquium 2 cr.
+NS 401 Natural Science Colloquium

 PY 205 Introduction to Physics I 5 cr.

-PY 206 Introduction to Physics II
+PY 206 Introduction to Physics II 5 cr.

+Concer